concise-ee/k8s-ws/README.md

 ## Step 1: Create java application

+Lets generate an application that has health endpoint (needed for k8s).
+> No worries, you don't need to have Java, Gradle etc installed locally - that will be built in docker!

 1. Go to this webpage: https://start.spring.io
 2. Choose these options
     1. Project: Gradle Project